 - bread sticks

 Anything that is fresh, remember to leave on the aircraft or check the countries customs laws.
 For example, fresh food of any kind is NOT allowed into Australia or New Zealand.
-To keep the food fresh, I take ziplock bags and fill with ice from home, and refill at the airport and on the airplane.
+To keep the food fresh, I take ziploc bags and fill with ice from home, and refill at the airport and on the airplane.

 Older toddlers may enjoy the free My Town series where they can immerse themselves into various places and role play – like the farm, an airplane, the vets etc. My youngest is absolutely captivated by them!